Wojtekb30/Blogger-HTML-post-translator/README.md

 5. Type destination language code (for example pl, en, es etc.).

-6. Choose and open the text or HTML file you want to translate.
+6. Choose the text or HTML file you want to translate.
 ![image](https://user-images.githubusercontent.com/112283903/208311268-96042906-67ac-4bba-85cb-f2cd36027ec7.png)

 7. Wait for the program to finish.

 8. When it finishes, save the result, then press ENTER/RETURN to close the program.

-9. Use the new HTML.
+9. Use the new translated HTML.
 If you're using Blogger - open the translated file in Notepad and paste it into HTML editor view of a new Blogger post.
 Preview if it works and looks well.
+Make corrections if necessary.
 ![image](https://user-images.githubusercontent.com/112283903/208311523-a6fb65d8-ff18-48e4-8411-1a1db35e1a1f.png)
 ![image](https://user-images.githubusercontent.com/112283903/208311377-5450d766-b66c-4135-ae9e-32bd2b6775b4.png)